 Any interested person can attend to meet members and listen to the speaker.
 However, only members can vote at general meetings.
 Members are reminded that a family concession membership is entitled to only two votes.

-Our next General Meeting will be held 29th July, 2.30pm (speaker at 3.30pm), at the Henderson Centre in North Beach.
-Dr Cathy Car will address members and visitors.
+Our next General Meeting will be held 17th February, 3.30pm (doors open at 3.00pm), at the Henderson Centre in North Beach.
+Greg Keighery will address members and visitors.
 Once again we will join with the Friends of Star Swamp Bushland to host our speaker and afternoon tea at the Henderson Environment Centre in North Beach (end of Groat St in Star Swamp).
 Free admission.
-This will be our Annual General Meeting, but all are welcome (including non-members).
+All are welcome (including non-members).

 Information from previous speakers can often be found on our website.